8 Eyed Spy

 [with Mature Adults, The Exterminators]

-Note: Part of their West coast tour.
+Note: Part of their West coast/California tour.

 Hollywood 15-Feb-80